With a salad designed for cancer awareness, Chop’t

-TONY—We try to do things seasonally, so during Mardi Gras, we gave to the St. Bernard Parish in New Orleans [and] we ran a New Orleans salad, the New Orleans Cobb, that had ingredients authentic to the area—Tasso ham and a really great dressing.
-This October, we’re doing Pink Pony, so we hope to be donating to a bigger and bigger number of initiatives every year.
+Tony: We try to do things seasonally, so during Mardi Gras in 2012, we gave to the St. Bernard Parish in New Orleans [and] we ran a New Orleans salad, the New Orleans Cobb, that had ingredients authentic to the area—Tasso ham and a really great dressing.
+In October 2012, we did Pink Pony, and we hope to be donating to a bigger and bigger number of initiatives every year.

 One school in particular that we are sponsoring now, PS 175, they’ve taken an empty lot across the street, which was actually a crack den in the opening scene of New Jack City, and made it into an organic garden.
 The kids go and help out and volunteer in the garden then are led back into the lunch cafeteria.
 They’re told the vegetables that they grew are in the salad bar, and they have a blast with it.
 You can see the need, [and] it’s nice to feel the need and know they’re not just eating hamburgers.